kustex/CFTC-COT-Report/README.md

 - **Spot extremes fast.** Z‑scores (1‑year & 3‑year) make statistically unusual positioning pop out.
 - **Separate “who” from “what.”** View **Commercial** vs **Non‑Commercial** behavior and open interest side‑by‑side.
 - **Hands‑off ingestion.** Automatic hourly checks for new CFTC ZIPs; new years trigger an optional **email notification**.
-- **Reproducible + portable.** Python 3.10 project with a Dockerfile and a pinned `requirements.txt` for consistent deployment.

 ---